 Their screams, as their skyscraper falls and blocks spread over the sidewalk like a witch doctor’s bones, are happy.

-Happy screams are the good ones to hear.
+Happy screams are the best ones to hear.